New Window Opening Cost

 Building Regulations & Planning Permission for Installing A New Window Opening

 If you're remodelling your home, you might want to add a new window opening.
 However, you must first determine whether you need planning permission.
-Here, we look at when you might need to get planning approval to move or add a window to your house.

-In most cases, replacing or adding windows to your home's original walls is possible without planning permission.
-This is since this is usually included in your PDR.
-In addition, inserting new window openings will not require planning permission if any windows on a top floor side elevation have obstructed glass glazing and are fitted into a non-opening frame.
+Inserting new window openings will not require planning permission if any windows on a top-floor side elevation have obstructed glass glazing and are fitted into a non-opening frame.

-This includes approval for the creation of a new window opening.
-Furthermore, if you live in a designated area, including a national park, conservation area, or AONB (Area of Outstanding Natural Beauty), you may encounter additional restrictions regarding having a new window opening created.
+• If you live in a designated area, including a national park, conservation area, or AONB (Area of Outstanding Natural Beauty), you may encounter additional restrictions regarding having a new window opening created.

-If you live in a rented property, you may not have to obtain planning permission from your local council for your new window openings, but you may need permission from your landlord.
+• If you live in a rented property, you may not have to obtain planning permission from your local council for your new window openings, but you may need permission from your landlord.

 If you're making changes to your home and need a new window, you'll need to choose the right type of window to suit your personal preferences and the character of your home.
-Keep the character of your neighbourhood in mind as well, so you can select a window style that looks in keeping with and complements the existing aesthetic of your home.

 Types of New Window Openings

-This section will discuss the various types of new window openings and their benefits and drawbacks.
+Let's discuss the various types of new window openings and their benefits and drawbacks.

 Windows with a Single Hinge

-Single-hung windows open vertically, with the lower window panel or sash moving up and down and the upper sash keeping stationary.
 The top sash is covered from the inside when you open a window.
 The movement of these sections is the primary distinction between single and double-hung windows.

-✔ Affordable
+• ✔ Affordable

 Windows with Awnings

-Awning windows are ideal for rainy climates simply because of the way the window produces a water-resistant umbrella once opened.
-They swing open on the outside by pushing the latch or handle outward.
-This makes them weatherproof and easy to clean.
+They swing open on the outside by pushing the latch or handle outward, which makes them weatherproof and easy to clean.

-✔ Easy to clean
+• ✔ Easy to clean and accessible from inside

-✔ Waterproof
+• ✔ Waterproof design

-Window Tilt and Turn
+Tilt and Turn Windows

 When tilt and turn windows were introduced in the 1980s, they quickly became famous for uPVC double glazing.
-The tilt and turn's main advantage is their ability to open in multiple directions and be safely left open on a tilt for ventilation.
+The tilt and turn's main advantage is its ability to open in multiple directions and be safely left open on a tilt for ventilation.

 Tilt and turn windows have an extremely tight seal when closed, making them one of the most energy-efficient frame options.
 However, tilt and turn windows have a thick frame and are less appropriate for period properties, where they may appear out of place.
-Tilt and turn works best for house construction after the 1960s and apartment buildings.

-✔ Tight seal
+• ✔ Tight seal giving good energy-efficiency

 Sliding Or Slider Windows